RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     ANISOU    4  O   MET A   1     1878    774   1182   -330    454   -142       O
     ATOM      5  CB  MET A   1      -1.819 -14.319  -4.216  1.00  9.28           C

-As seen, the PDB-file does not contain information about hydrogen atom positions and this needs to be fixed.
+As seen, the PDB-file does not contain information about hydrogen atom positions which of course needs to be fixed for the final model.
 Next we create a simple naive ASH script (here called *1-modelsetup-bad1.py*) that looks like:

 *1-modelsetup-bad1.py:*